droidenator/tutorials/docs/mac/step_one.md

     by a highlighted area or a `|` that appears in the command line.
 After typing a command, always press RETURN.

+4. Configure your command line to point to your Docker machine

+   1. Type the `docker-machine env default` command and press RETURN.
+   2. This will generate some output.
+The last two lines of output should look like this:

+ 	# Run this command to configure your shell:
+	# eval "$(docker-machine env default)"

+   3. Type the `eval "$(docker-machine env default)"` command and press RETURN.

-4. Type the `docker run hello-world` command and press RETURN.
+5. Type the `docker run hello-world` command and press RETURN.

     The command does some work for you, if everything runs well, the command's output looks like this: